Friday, January 22, 2021

 Inclusion is based on the belief that students of all abilities have the right to an education that is meaningful, appropriate and equivalent to that of their peers.
 It is a way of thinking and acting that allows every individual to feel accepted, valued and safe.
 An inclusive community evolves to meet the changing needs of its every member.
 A knowledgeable approach and positive attitude toward inclusion begins by understanding the concept and the theory behind it.
 According to the Individuals with Disabilities Education Act (IDEA), students with special needs have the right to receive necessary curricular adaptations to be part of general mainstream education.
 Regarding individuals with disabilities and special education, inclusion secures opportunities for students with disabilities to learn alongside their non-disabled peers in general education classrooms.

-Inclusion defined
+Inclusion in Education defined

 Inclusion can be defined as;